azbithead/si-units/README.md

 ## si::units_t

-`si::units_t` (see si::units.hpp) is a class template that takes three template parameters:
+`si::units_t` (see si/units.hpp) is a class template that takes three template parameters:

 * QUANTITY: an `si::quantity_t`
 * VALUE: an arithmetic value, can be any C++ arithmetic type, i.e. std::is_arithmetic<VALUE> == true